LithaSchutte/Streamlit-Rasa-Webapp/README.md

 worldwide.
 The app also contains a chatbot that is aimed at making information more accessible to user and to improve the\
 user experience.

+Images used in the app were generated using Midjourney.

 ### Key Features
 - Get insights into data statistics